trustification/rust-rfcs/text/0000-sigstore-integration.md

 # Prior art
 [prior-art]: #prior-art

-There have been discussions on this topic in the past:
+The topic of signing crates have been brought up several times in the past:

 * https://github.com/rust-lang/crates.io/issues/75 - this issue raises the initial concern
 * https://github.com/sigstore/community/issues/25 - contains an attempt at sigstore support, but focusing on rustup because cargo maintainers being overloaded